AClou/MS549---Data-Structures-and-Algorithms/README.md

 Map Data Format: Comma-Separated-Values (.csv).
 Each start point (node) has a corresponding end point and weight (in minutes).
 Ex.
 A,B,3

-Updates: 08/18/25 - Car class includes Dijkstra's algorithm to find shortest path from a starting point to a destination.
+Updates: Car class includes Dijkstra's algorithm to find shortest path from a starting point to a destination.
 Graph class usable outside of itself.
           Includes test script test_dijkstra.py to allow independent algorithm testing.

-          08/22/25 - Repository now includes standalone test script for the Quadtree class, as well as the class itself.
+          Quadtree Data Structure:
+                    Added to find the nearest point (driver) to a certain point (rider) efficiently by repeatedly dividing the map data into manageable sections (nodes).
+This limits the needed search area by eliminating sections (nodes) that are already farther away from the point being queried.
+                    Reduces time to finding the answer to the nearest-neighbor search with O(logN) efficiency compared to a brute force method with O(N) efficiency.

 Project developed by Aaron Cloutier
           For MS549 - Data Structures and Algorithms taught by Dr. B